adielsh/vue-simple-modal/README.md

 Bootstrap Modal on Vue component
 It's a vue component of Bootstrap Modal.
-Contain a slots, that you can override them and write your code inside.
+Include a slots, that you can override them and write your code inside.

 Install: